core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 {:vspace}
 publish-subscribe (pubsub):
 : A message communication model where messages associated with specific topics are sent to a broker.
 Interested parties, i.e. subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
-The broker handles matching and delivering these messages to the appropriate subscribers.
+The broker handlesthe dispatching of these messages to the appropriate subscribers.

 publishers and subscribers:
 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
-Subscribers have an ongoing observation relation (subscription) to a topic.
+Subscribers have an ongoing relation (subscription) to a topic via CoAP Observe {{RFC7641}}.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.

 topic collection:
 : A set of topics.
-A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic.
+A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources each corresponding to a topic.

 topic:
-: A set of information concerning a topic, including its configuration and other metadata.
-A topic is hosted as one topic resource at the broker, and its representation is the set of topic properties concerning the topic.
-All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.
+: A resource used for configuration of the subcription and publication properties, which can be set by a client or by the broker.
+A topic is represented as a CBOR map containing the topic properties as top-level elements.
+A topics is hosted as a resource at the broker.
+All topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
 : A single element of configuration information that is associated to a topic.